seedstack/website/content/docs/seed/manual/rest/restful-api.md

 > through the application by selecting links (state transitions),
 > resulting in the next page (representing the next state of the
 > application) being transferred to the user and rendered for their
 > use.
-Roy T. Fielding
+Roy T. Fielding.

 ## Advantages

-1. The state of the application controlled by the server as it tells the client what it can do next
+1. The state of the application controlled by the server as it tells the client what it can do next.
-2. It allows the refactoring of server's URI scheme without breaking clients
+2. It allows the refactoring of server's URI scheme without breaking clients.
-3. It helps client developers explore the API
+3. It helps client developers to explore the API.
-4. It allows the server developers to advertise deprecation or new capabilities by adding hints on existing links or adding by adding new links
+4. It allows the server developers to advertise deprecation or new capabilities by adding hints on existing links or by adding new links.

-The benefit of creation an hypermedia API are obvious.
+The benefits of an hypermedia API are obvious.
 But it is often seen as difficult to implement in real life applications.
-With SEED, we want to make it so easy that all SEED REST application will support hypermedia by default.
-In order to do this, we introduced two media types in the SEED REST support.
-These media types are both based on JSON and describe conventions to link other resources.
+With Seed, we want to make it so easy that all Seed REST application will support hypermedia by default.
+In order to do this, Seed supports two dedicated media types.
+They are both based on JSON and describe conventions to link to other resources.

-First, to ease the API exploration, SEED exposes an API home resource with the [JSON-HOME][3] media type.
-It's the same concept as a website home page.
+First, to ease the API exploration, Seed exposes an API home resource with the [JSON-HOME][3] media type.
+It's the same concept as a website home page but for REST APIs.

 ## JSON-HOME